 WYSIWYG.
 No, this isn't another one of those newfangled acronyms the kids are using these days -- it's actually been around for quite some time.

-"What You See Is What You Get," or WYSIWYG for short, refers to an HTML editor in which the content appears as it would when it's live.
+"What You See Is What You Get," or WYSIWYG for short, refers to an HTML editor in which the content on a blog or web page appears as it would when it's live.

 In contrast to traditional editors, a WYSIWYG editor focuses on the end result, allowing you to get a clearer sense of what you're creating as you're creating it.
 In Adobe Dreamweaver to Google Web Designer to the HubSpot Marketing Platform, WYSIWYG editors are simplifying the way we produce content.